-These picnic spots have been named the best in the UK - Birmingham Post
+These are the best picnic spots in the UK

+The best picnic spots in the UK were unveiled by National Picnic Week last summer, and as the warm weather returns these places are definitely worth a visit.

-The beauty spots, which span the length of the country, have been picked for their outstanding natural beauty and historical significance.
+The beauty spots, which span the length of the country, were picked for their outstanding natural beauty and historical significance.

 The areas were chosen to celebrate eating al fresco as part of National Picnic Week.